JamesSaxon/jamessaxon.github.io/_posts/2021-10-05-wifi-setups.md

 <img src="/assets/img/trt_annotated.jpg" alt="Transition Radiation Tracker" style="padding:10px" height=250px class=center />

 It is wrapped in metal.
-All the beautiful, orange copper is called a Faraday cage.
+All the beautiful, orange copper is called a Faraday shield.
-(Not the support cage, the shiny stuff.)
 The purpose of this metal wrapping is to block electromagnetic radiation from interfering with the sensitive electronics inside.